Because sporting events offer a greater opportunity to cut on waste and increase sustainability awareness

-If you have to give out media kits, just go paperless with USBs (or e-mail the press releases to the media) instead of spending on customized folders, brochures, and pens.
+If you have to give out media kits, just go paperless with USBs (or email the press releases to the media) instead of spending on customized folders, brochures, and pens to reduce waste.
 Believe me, we have way too many folders and pens at home.

 6. Aim for quality and design

 There are lots of people who join runs and sports events just because of how well-designed the shirt is and how much they can wear it beyond the event day.